 This project started with 16 reindeer, and through additional acquisition and breeding, the population grew to a peak of 640,000 in the 1930s.
 Currently, less than 50,000 reindeer are living in Alaska.

 How Running Reindeer Ranch Began

 It all started with ten-year-old Robin’s dream to get a horse.
 However, her mother, Jane, was allergic, so that wasn’t an option.
 Robin wanted livestock and asked for a goat (“nope”) or sheep (“nope, again.”)
-They had a series of smaller animals including rabbits, guinea pigs, chinchilla, dogs, and chickens, but Robin’s interest to own livestock remained.
+They had a series of smaller animals, including rabbits, guinea pigs, chinchillas, dogs, and chickens, but Robin’s interest in owning livestock remained.

 Robin’s two-year project began to research how to care for a reindeer.
 She held several fundraisers to raise money for a reindeer and for its care.
 She even did a school project devoted to reindeer care.

-Robin talked with reindeer owners and found a vet, and continued working to raise money for them.
-Since reindeers must live in pairs, she had to get two reindeer.
+Robin talked with reindeer owners, found a vet, and continued working to raise money for them.
+Since reindeer must live in pairs, she had to get two reindeer.
 She raised the funds for one, and her father bought the second.
-Ruby and Moon were welcomed to the family.
+The family welcomed Ruby and Moon.

 How Running Reindeer Ranch Got Its Name

 When the first two reindeer came home, Jane’s daughter spent all of her free time in the pen with them and even slept with them.
 When the first snowfall hit, she decided to go indoors.
 The reindeer got out—perhaps seeking their former home, and it was a four-day process trying to get them back!

 Not many people owned reindeer, so people knew whom to call when they were spotted around town.
 Jane and her family would go to get them, and they would run away.
 They did manage to get them back home, and Running Reindeer Ranch was named.